AnyLena/house-plant-care-guide/README.md

---PSD to React Template Conversion
+# PSD to React Template Conversion
 This project was undertaken as part of the WBS Coding School bootcamp.
 The primary task was to convert a PSD template into a functional React application.

-- Project Description
+## Project Description
 The goal of this project was to develop a deeper understanding of React and its components, as well as to practice converting static designs into dynamic web applications.
 The PSD template served as a blueprint for the final application's design and layout.

-- Technologies Used
+## Technologies Used
-React.js
+- React.js
-CSS
+- CSS
-HTML
+- HTML

-- Features
+## Features

-Fully responsive design
+- Fully responsive design
-Dynamic rendering of components
+- Dynamic rendering of components
-Clean and modular code
+- Clean and modular code

-- Acknowledgements
+## Acknowledgements
 This project was part of the curriculum for the WBS Coding School bootcamp.